averjee/game/README.md

    `git clone https://github.com/averjee/game.git`

 2. You will need to host the game on a server to run the game as the game uses Pixi JS which needs a web host to  run.
-If you haven't got a server you can create a simple local  server by running the following command within the game directory you just cloned:
+You can create a simple local  server by running the following command within the game directory you just cloned:

    `npm install http-server -g`